Frequently Asked Questions

 of ministry, for the edifying of the body of Christ" (Eph.

 4:11-12).
-Though we believe it is the natural yearning of the individual Christian heart to see others come to know our Savior, and thus "do the work of an evangelist," we believe there is a particular gift or calling for large-scale "evangelism" (thus, Jesus spoke the Great Commission to the Apostles, who were "sent ones" for that particular task, but very little is said of such evangelism in the epistles); and that it is for the building up not of the local church as an institution, but of the body of Christ in general.
+Though we believe it is the natural yearning of the individual Christian heart to see others come to know our Savior, and thus "do the work of an evangelist," the gift or calling for large-scale "evangelism" is not the same for all (thus, Jesus spoke the Great Commission to the Apostles, who were "sent ones" for that particular task, but very little is said of such mass evangelism in the epistles).
+Evangelism shoud also be seen NOT for the building up not of any particular local church as an institution, but of the body of Christ in general.
 Top of Page

 Q: